5 ways to influence champion lifetime value

 • Avoid making an ask in the first outreach

-• Don’t ignore previous organizations
+• Monitor previous organizations

 • Treat a champion joining an account as intent data

-• Don’t underestimate individual contributors
+• Recognize the value of individual contributors

 Still not sure where to start?
 Give UserGems a try.

 UserGems is pipeline generation software that helps revenue teams generate and protect revenue efficiently.
-With UserGems, companies can track and automate outreach when their champions change their jobs and capture the buying groups to find the warmest path into every account.
+With UserGems, companies can track and automate outreach when champions change jobs.
+It also captures buying groups to find the warmest path into every account.

 Companies like Mimecast, Greenhouse, and Medallia use UserGems to reach their revenue goals quickly and efficiently.